Health Ministry

 General Information About St. John’s Health Ministry Team

 Our St. John’s Health Ministry Team meets regularly to provide health and wellness services to our congregation.
 It is comprised of members of St. John’s who are trained for and/or work in the health care field.
 They are also “on standby” should any medical situation or emergency arise during worship services or any events at St. John’s.
+The Health Ministry team invites anyone that may be interested in joining the team to reach out to one of the team members!
+They are always happy to add health professional members to the team.

 Local Health Resources – Recovery Support

-Health Care Justice from our Conference: The PSEC:
+Health Care Justice from our PSEC Conference:

 Jesus Christ’s ministry gave particular attention to people experiencing sickness.
 As Christians, we must continue to make progress toward a U.S. health care system that is inclusive, equitable, affordable, accountable, and accessible for all.
 For more than thirty-five years the General Synod of the United Church of Christ has advocated for health care as a right and a priority for all people.
 PSEC Justice & Witness ministries advocates for the following: